frontendpatterns/frontendpatterns.dev/src/content/patterns/polling.md

 ## Solution

-Apply the Polling pattern by repeatedly fetching data at regular intervals to keep information current, and reinforce it with concise examples or tests.
+Repeatedly fetch data at regular intervals to keep information current.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.